ee538/fall24-project-niveditha-7/REPORT.md

    - **Cons**: Still expensive for larger datasets.

 3. **2-Opt Optimization**:
-   - Starts with an initial path (e.g., the order of input locations).
+   - Starts with an initial path (for example: the order of input locations).
    - Iteratively swaps two edges to check if the total distance decreases.
    - Stops when no further improvement is possible.
    - **Pros**: Significantly faster than brute force for larger datasets.